mattermost/docs/source/process/asset-guidelines.rst

 Mattermost Asset Guidelines
 ============================================================

-The following guidelines are intended to help queue and prepare marketing assets for community projects, and can be followed by both Mattermost core committers and the Mattermost community.
+The following guidelines are intended to help queue and prepare marketing assets for community projects by the Mattermost core committers and the Mattermost community.

 .. contents::
     :backlinks: top

-Queuing assets for new community projects
+Queuing Assets for New Community Projects
 ------------------------------------------

 Follow these steps to queue an asset for a new community project.